thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/1. Get Set Up/fire-app-builder-download-and-build.md

 {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_androidprompts"  max-width="70%" type="png" %}

-Click these links to install the missing tools and rebuild the project.
+If you see these messages, click these links to install the missing tools.
 Simply keep opening the project and installing any missing tools as prompted until Android Studio no longer complains.

 You can also open the Standalone SDK Manager and install all the tool and SDK requirements ahead of time.

-**To install the necessary SDKs and tools:**
+To install the necessary SDKs and tools:

 1. Go to **Tools > Android > SDK Manager** (or simply click the **SDK Manager** button {% include inline_image.html file="firetv/fireappbuilder/images/fireappbuilder_androidsdkmanagericon" type="png" %}).
 2. On the **SDK Tools** tab, expand **Android SDK Build-Tools** and select the following: